free information are not always free

 Free is good when it allows us to evaluate something, to determine if it addresses our needs, to experience the service, and to help us get going when it may not be so easy at the point.

-When is free not so good?
+When it is not so good?

 For example, I need to learn how to budget properly and gain control of my debt.
 I have the choice between a paid course in budgeting and debt or a free course.